vwillyams/garbage-ECSJobDemos/Documentation/content/job_system.md

-# Job System
+# Job system

 TODO: WHY MULTITHREAD?

-# How the JobSystem works
+# How the job system works

-The **JobSystem** in Unity is designed to allow users to write multi-threaded code which interacts well with the rest of the engine, while making it easier to write correct code.
+The job system in Unity is designed to allow users to write multi-threaded code which interacts well with the rest of the engine, while making it easier to write correct code.

 ## What is multithreading?

 When most people think of multi-threading they think of creating threads which runs code and then synchronizes its results with the main thread somehow.
 This works well if you have a few tasks which run for a long time.

 When you are [parallelizing](https://en.wikipedia.org/wiki/Parallel_computing) a game that is rarely the case.
 Usually you have a huge amount of very small things to do.
 If you create threads for all of them you will end up with a huge amount of threads with a short lifetime.